 Zero: Scientific Method

 The headbands had weathered the last year without Pyramid surprisingly well.
 Even without a signal, they drew power from the scorching sun and waited, dormant, for someone or something to compel.
 He thought he'd got the basics of the programming right, but it was only him, alone in the depth of the ravine, and he wasn't so confident as to clamp it over his own skull for the preliminary tests.
 There was no need, with hungry dogs still roaming the wilderness.

 The headband proved to fit well enough around the top of the dog's skull, tight enough to keep it from pawing it off, but not so tight as to interfere with the test itself.
 He kept up the training until he could be confident that the mutt would understand what it was meant to do, and could do so with a clear understanding of the consequences if it failed.
 The day the dog sat for ten minutes, without so much as whining, he took it out to the grassy area near the cliff face that he'd designated as the testing area.

 The experiment was not exactly a success.
 The dog died convulsing horribly, its tongue lolled out and coated in thick pink foam.
-The simple command not to follow him out of the painted circle had set off the band within a few minutes after the dog took half a dozen steps forward.
+The simple command to leave the roasted squirrel he'd set out proved impossible, and the dog managed scarcely a minute before taking half a dozen steps forward.
 The band went off in the instant the animal's snout touched the squirrel's scorched fur, and the shock itself only lasted a second.
-But the death took much longer.
+But the death took much longer, almost comically so.
 By the end, he wondered if it was so violent because he'd missed something in his programming, or simply because the dog was too simple-minded and stubborn to die.

 He waited for the spasms to taper off before prying the headband from the dog's skull, and held it in his hand, thinking.